9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 ## Extended Example: Piping

-We\'ve just seen how to invoke external programs.
+We've just seen how to invoke external programs.
 Sometimes we need more control that that.
 Perhaps we need to obtain the output from those programs, provide input, or even chain together multiple external programs.
 Piping can help with all of these needs.
 Piping is often used in shell scripts.
 When you set up a pipe in the shell, you run multiple programs.
 The output of the first program is sent to the input of the second.
 Its output is sent to the third as input, and so on.
-The last program\'s output normally goes to the terminal, or it could go to a file.
-Here\'s an example session with the POSIX shell to illustrate
+The last program's output normally goes to the terminal, or it could go to a file.
+Here's an example session with the POSIX shell to illustrate
 piping:

 ``` screen